 With pulse backlight technology, it boasts a dual LCD diagonal.
 It has valve-designed lenses and four cameras that provide inside-out tracking.
 It is also equipped with 2 microphones.

 Replaceable magnetic fabric face cushion and a 6-meter desktop wire are also included.
 With recommended system specifications, it features a 90Hz refresh rate.

 The virtual reality headgear has two front-facing cameras as well as two side-facing cameras for tracking.
 If you’re seeking the best visual clarity, this headset is a dream come true.

 It has several excellent upgrades, such as antimicrobial materials and improved audio quality.
 On a positive note, this VR offers outstanding visual clarity and a very high per-eye resolution, making it simple to enjoy anything including games to text.

 There’s also inside-out tracking, which eliminates the requirement for external base stations that stream VR-powered alternatives require.
-If you’re want to big picture your setup in terms of visual quality, it won’t let you disappointed.
+If you want to big picture at your setup in terms of visual quality, won’t let you be disappointed.